 Fund raising Family Treasure Hunt in aid of Cowes ILB and the RNLI on Sunday 30th May 1600 hours.
 Starting venue is Readers forecourt, Place Road Cowes, £5.00 per car.
 All welcome.
+You can join an interesting activity, search for treasures together with your friends or family.
+If you want to help us with such events or create your own quest, but are worried about the lack of inspiration or funds, contact mba essay writers to have a great project to attract investors or like-minded people.
 Contact Helen Lewis on 295290 for further information or tickets.

 Report of the Annual General Meeting held at Island Sailing Club on Wednesday 28th January 2004, attended by members and guests.